Complementarity and Identification

-The assumptions I propose can be useful in the experimental context as well.
+The assumptions developed here can be useful in the experimental context as well.
 Proposition \ref{te si} shows how supermodularity can be combined with an assumption of statistical independence between assigned treatments and responses to yield improved bounds on the cumulative distribution function of a treatment effect.
 These results can be applied to the evaluation of outcomes in complex (multi--treatment) randomized controlled trials, which are increasingly prevalent in many fields, including development economics.
 Since average treatment effects are point--identified in this context, one can determine if average responses exhibit supermodularity or submodularity.
 This can provide evidence that individual response functions are supermodular or submodular.
-Similarly, the behavior of (point--identified) conditional average treatment effects can motivate the use of a quantile supermodular instrumental variable; in proposition \ref{qspmiv}, I show how this assumption can strengthen the bounds on the CDF of a treatment effect distribution.
+Similarly, the behavior of (point--identified) conditional average treatment effects can motivate the use of a quantile supermodular instrumental variable; proposition \ref{qspmiv} shows how this assumption can strengthen the bounds on the quantile function of a treatment effect distribution.

 Bounds derived under the assumptions I propose here are of interest only to the extent that such assumptions are considered credible.
 Where might evidence for their validity come from?
 Arguments for policy complementarity may be provided by economic theory, as in \cite{lalive2006how}, or they may come from multi--treatment randomized controlled trials.
 Evidence on subgroup heterogeneity in treatment effects may be provided by previous studies where strong identifying assumptions are credible due to controlled randomization or a natural experiment.
-In such studies, conditional average treatment effects are point--identified, so the validity of the assumptions I propose can be established.
+In such studies, conditional average treatment effects are point--identified, so the validity of the proposed assumptions can be established.
 This can motivate their use in other contexts where similar identification strategies are not available.
 This distinguishes supermodular IV assumptions from traditional IV assumptions, since the latter tend to be context--specific.

-The empirical illustration in section \ref{emp} employs assumptions \ref{SBM} and \ref{SPMIV} to study the impact of historical zoning on the evolution of land use in Chicago.
-Of particular interest is the fact that the bounds computed under both \ref{SBM} and \ref{SPMIV} are substantially narrower than the intersection of the bounds computed under each assumption separately.
-This demonstrates the general fact that assumptions \ref{SPM} and \ref{SBM} can magnify the identification power of other assumptions.